 But instead of looking at specific tools to perform specific tasks, we want to show you the absolute essential tools every DevOps engineer should know about (and use), regardless of their responsibilities or project.

 Many of the tools we list in this post are considered some of the best DevOps tools ever developed.
 And they dominate their respective markets.

 We’ve curated a list of DevOps tools and top DevOps platforms, check them out below and decide for yourself.

 List of the Best DevOps Tools

 Git is one of the most popular, most used DevOps tools in existence.

 It’s a source code management (SCM) tool, meaning it’s used by programmers and developers to manage code, such as tracking revisions in software or merging them with other revisions and so on.

-One of the major reasons Git is so widely used in the industry is because it’s free and open source.
+One of the major reasons Git is so widely used in the industry is that it’s free and open-source.
 It’s available to practically everyone who needs to use it.
 And it can handle big or small projects with ease.